keras-team/keras-io/templates/getting_started/ecosystem.md

 ---

-## TensorFlow Cloud

-Managed by the Keras team at Google, [TensorFlow Cloud](https://github.com/tensorflow/cloud) is a set of utilities to help you run large-scale
-Keras training jobs on GCP with very little configuration effort.
-Running your experiments on 8 or more GPUs in the cloud should be as easy as calling `model.fit()`.

----

 ## TensorFlow.js

 [TensorFlow.js](https://www.tensorflow.org/js) is TensorFlow's JavaScript runtime, capable of running TensorFlow models in the browser or on a [Node.js](https://nodejs.org/en/) server,